 Photo of the day: A camera trap photo of kids in Uganda's Kibale National Park where Panthera Small Cat Action Fund (SCAF) grantee, David Mills, is studying the elusive African golden cat!
 Mills reports, "We do seem to have a minor primate curiosity problem.
 Our talks at the schools also mean the kids know what the cameras are and are dancing in front of them!"

 Learn more about Panthera's Small Cat Action Fund.

 This Sunday, May 12th, is Mother’s Day.
 Let your mother know you care about her, and big cats, by sending one of Panthera’s beautiful wild cat e-cards.
 Personalize your e-card for a minimum donation of just $10 and if you’d like to make a larger gift to Panthera in your mother’s name, please visit this page.
 All e-card and other donations go directly to the field to support Panthera’s work to protect the world’s wild cats.
 Browse other great gifts for Mom in Panthera's online store, including our t-shirts, polos, hats, water bottles & more.

-On Monday, India's Supreme Court green lighted the translocation of a group of Asiatic lions from Gujarat state's Gir forest to the Kuno game sanctuary in neighboring Madhya Pradesh state.
+Recently, Panthera’s President, Dr. Luke Hunter, spoke with Times of India reporter, Atul Thakur, about the decision by India’s Supreme Court to translocate a group of Asiatic lions from Gujarat state's Gir forest to the Kuno game sanctuary in neighboring Madhya Pradesh state.